-In a unanimous decision, the justices of the high court struck down the federal prohibition on physician-assisted dying, arguing that the old law violates the Canadian Charter of Rights and Freedoms.
+On Feb.
+6, 2015, the Supreme Court of Canada sent a powerful message heard around the world.
+In a unanimous decision, the justices of the high court struck down the federal prohibition on physician-assisted dying, arguing that the old law violated the Canadian Charter of Rights and Freedoms.

 What types of MAID are permitted in Canada?

 In Canada, two types of MAID are allowed:

 - A physician or nurse practitioner can directly administer a substance that causes the death of the person who has requested it, and

 - A physician or nurse practitioner can give or prescribe to a patient a substance that they can self-administer to cause their own death.